 The first thing to remember is: DON’T PANIC.

 Your school is probably in the process of figuring out what to do.
 And in the meantime, some of these resources can tide you over until everything settles down.

 If you are a teacher: please feel free to use this booklet as well.
 Many of these resources already have teacher guides and portals for organising classes online.

-Some families may be eligible to enrol in Distance Education Victoria due to health requirements for students or their families.
+Some families may be eligible to enrol in Virtual School Victoria (formerly known as Distance Education Centre Victoria) due to health requirements for students or their families.
 See the Distance Education Victoria website for details:

 The VRQA has also made statements online for families considering home education in Victoria due to the Covid-19 Pandemic.
 Check their website for latest details:

 The Home Education Network also has information on home education during the Covid-19 Pandemic:

 Home Educating Parents have also set up a dedicated group for people to ask questions if they are suddenly home educating:

 Home school due to Virus & School Closures In Australia